entitysport/slate/source/index.html.md

 status | string | numerical representation of match status. see match_statuss reference.<a href="#cricket-reference">See Cricket Reference</a>
 status_str | string | match status name.
 status_note | string | a small note of current match state.
-It would be the winning margin if match completed, could be current required rate if match is on live, and would containg date if match is scheduled. game_state | string | numerical representation of match game_state. game state is available for live match only. <a href="#cricket-reference">See Cricket Reference</a>
+It would be the winning margin if match completed, could be current required rate if match is on live, and would containg date if match is scheduled. verified | string | "true" - Match Data is verified, "false" - Match Data is not verified.
+For fantasy solutions we suggest keep updating API until you receive verfied: true. game_state | string | numerical representation of match game_state. game state is available for live match only. <a href="#cricket-reference">See Cricket Reference</a>
 game_state_str | string | match game_state name.
 competition | array  |  an array of parent competition details of the match, <a href="#competition-properties">see competition object properties.</a>